luisespino/Coronavirus_2020_11/2020-11/README.md

 in cluster 1 would be the countries of Europe in cluster 2 would be the countries of South America

+## Analysis

+The differences between each of the clusters are observed, the Central American cluster has a smaller number of contagion and the growth rates of daily infections and deaths are also smaller, and they grow more in the South American cluster and it grows even more in the europe cluster

+We could conclude that the pandemic tends to be worse in countries where the number of daily infections is high, because the rate of growth of daily infections is increasing and the rate of growth of deaths is also increasing.

 ### References